karma-sun/neeview/MakePackage/Readme/en-us/Emvironment.md

 ## Environment

   * Windows 7 SP1, Windows 8.1, Windows 10
   * .NET Framework 4.8 is required.
-If you do not start it please get it from [Microsoft .NET](https://dotnet.microsoft.com/download/dotnet-framework-runtime) and install it.
+If it does not start, obtain Runtime from [Microsoft .NET](https://dotnet.microsoft.com/download/dotnet-framework/net48) and install it.

 ## How to install / uninstall